fan2/mkdocs/docs/blog/posts/elf/gcc-compilation-dynamic.md

   Section header string table index: 27
 ```

+The output of `objdump -f` shows that the BFD format specific flags are `HAS_SYMS, DYNAMIC, D_PAGED`.

 ### program Header

 We can also type `readelf -l` to display the information contained in the file's segment headers.